fawazdevx/TeleScriptGenius/README.md

-# TelescriptGenius
+# 🚀 TelescriptGenius

-TelescriptGenius is a desktop app for telecom professionals, built with Python, PyQt5, and PySide.
-It simplifies script generation through an intuitive interface, allowing users to create region-specific telecom scripts using multiple templates.
-Designed to boost efficiency, it supports future enhancements (e.g., link check and additional telecom tools).
+**TelescriptGenius** is a desktop application for telecom professionals, built with Python and PyQt5.
+It simplifies telecom script generation through an intuitive GUI, enabling faster, template-based creation of configuration scripts for network operations.

 ---